Dxdii/SJSJ_CLASS_ldieting_TOppenau_JHofer_MWuerfli/JHofer.md

 15.03: an Klasse um Daten in Datenbak zu spielen arbeiten

 16.03: an Klasse um Daten in Datenbak zu spielen arbeiten

+22.03: Antworten fertigstellen in SavetoDatabase
+        Fragen in SavetoDatabase hinzufügen

+23.03: Fragen fertigstellen in SavetoDatabase